 •Start the Xtraction Alerts service.

-Restart the application pools in IIS (if they didn't already start)
+Restart the application pools in IIS (if they didn't start already)

 A restart is necessary because the IIS settings have been moved from the Settings.dat file to the database.
-A restart ensures that the running application doesn’t try to access them in the previous location.
+A restart ensures that the running application doesn’t try to access the application pools in the previous location.

 •Start the for Xtraction application pool.